function61/eventhorizon/docs/architecture/pusher-wire-protocol.md

 -----------

 Now we know app's position in the subscription.
-Now Pusher does a read against Pyramid and push those events to the app:
+Now Pusher does a read against Event Horizon and push those events to the app:

 ```
-POST /_pyramid_push?auth=8c382056 HTTP/1.1
+POST /_eventhorizon_push?auth=8c382056 HTTP/1.1

 {
 	"SubscriptionId": "/_sub/example-sub",